 Communication with our Polish friends is better as well.
 We have derived sign language, smiles and nods, and a few common words with those who don't speak English -- we are learning a Polish word here and there, and they are recognizing an English word periodically.
 And with those who speak English, they explain more and more their lives, families, and country.
 That is one of the joys of working in another culture; you get to see a bit of the world from their vantage point!
 It is such a different experience from that of a tourist.

 We were asked by our Polish friends why we travel so far to do this.
 Responses came back in such areas as: helping others, meeting

 new people, experiencing another culture, making vacations active and purposeful, and eating different foods.

 Thursday evening, we certainly experienced another culture when Roman and Dorota invited the entire team to their home for dinner.
 It was a lovely meal of pierogis (4 kinds), salads, vegetables, and numerous kinds of lody (ice cream).
 But even better was the exchange of stories and jokes and delightful conversation.
 The party ended only because we had one more day of work coming up."
 (Eunice, Illinois)

-From July 11-19, 2014, a team of 17 energetic and enthusiastic volunteers from all over the United States will travel to Budapest, Hungary.
-As part of a Thrivent Builds Worldwide / Habitat for Humanity trip, we will help install window, wall and attic insulation to an existing family's home in nearby Veresegyház to allow for proper heating in the cold winter months.
+From July 10-18, 2015, a team of 16 energetic and enthusiastic volunteers from all over the United States will travel to Budapest, Hungary.
+As part of a Thrivent Builds Worldwide / Habitat for Humanity trip, we will help renovate two apartments for families currently struggling with homelessness.

 Scroll down to follow along and read more about our adventures!